jeroenterheerdt/HAsmartirrigation/README.md

 - Multiplier: Multiplies the duration of the irrigation or divides if you do 0.5 for example.
 - Duration: Either calculated or manually set.

 Below each zone there are some buttons to update with weather data, calculate irrigation duration or to delete that zone.
+Note that if you calculate irrigation duration using the buttons per zone, the weather data for that zone is deleted.
 After a calculation there is also a button to get some information how duration was calculated.

 #### MODULES